-Note: This website is about me and my personal experience on the Distant Early Warning Radar Line.
-For detailed information on the DEWLine itself, I encourage you to visit this site.
+Note: This website is about me and my experiences on the Distant Early Warning Radar Line.
+For detailed information on the DEWLine itself, I encourage you to visit the sites in the buttons below.

 Adventures from the